 The South Central technology department oversees all technology operations for the school corporation.
 This includes the technical and instructional needs of the administration, teachers, support staff, and students.
-All staff and students are provided the technology resources needed to meet the demands of education.
+All staff and students are provided with the technology resources needed to meet the demands of a quality education.

 To use the integration of technology to move our classrooms into a more blended learning environment by focusing on communication, creativity, collaboration, and critical thinking while moving toward engaging and personalized experiences.